jedld/event_dispatcher/README.md

 Installing the event_dispatcher GEM
 ===================================

-Include the following line in your Gemfile
+1. Include the following line in your Gemfile and then run bundle

 gem 'event_dispatcher'

+2. Run the installation script

+rails g event_dispatcher:install
+rake db:migrate

 Generators
 ===============